More Cloth Doll Makers

 Bell & Francis dolls 1906-1921, ENG, cloth character dolls including Allied Forces dolls, and British ceramic and composition dolls.

-Rolf Berlich dolls 1920-1924, GER, cloth dolls with side glancing glass eyes, jointed bodies, mohair wig with a lead seal attached to dolls hand.
+Rolf Berlich dolls 1920-1924, GER, cloth dolls with side glancing glass eyes, jointed bodies, mohair wig, doll mark a lead seal attached to dolls hand symbol.

 Gregoire Biberian dolls 1929-1931, FRA, cloth art dolls, intertwined BG doll mark.